How to Make the Perfect Envelope with Proper Gumming and Inspection

 To ensure a secure envelope, the manufacturer should have systems in place that apply adhesive consistently, with a clean cut-off.
 There are a variety of envelope types that may need glue application, however closed seam envelopes are the strongest form of seam construction and they are also the least vulnerable to breaking or popping during the mailing process.
 The operator must consider the specific method of application, the machines involved in the process, and equipment speeds to ensure the right applicator style is selected.
 Paul Chambers, Vice President of Sales and Marketing at Valco Melton explained, “A 0.35mm nozzle is a right choice for side seam gumming, because it applies gum lines consistently, thus eliminating the inherent problems associated with using improper nozzle sizes, such as tailing and clogging.”

 In addition to proper gumming, quality inspection will ensure that the adhesive has been accurately applied at high line speeds.
-Quality inspection will assure an end user that the important documents inside their envelopes are secure, without manual operator intervention.
+A quality inspection will assure an end user that the important documents inside their envelopes are secure, without manual operator intervention.
 If you have ever had to manually check envelopes for quality, you know that this is a big time-saver.
 Specifically, quality assurance gum inspection sensors guarantee that envelope side seam flaps are glued flawlessly in volume, start and stop, and overall length.

 Using an intelligent gluing system with quality assurance will increase business.
 Here is a quick run-down on how manufacturing a consistent end product will help you: